C&K Contractors Logo

 There are many reasons for communities to consider building a new skatepark.
 Here are just some of the reasons:

 A well-designed and constructed skatepark will last many years with little maintenance.
-Plazas in the UK have been operating for more than 30 years with little more than the odd tidy-up.
+Plazas in the UK have been operating for over 30 years with little more than occasional maintenance.

-Skateboarders are generally under-resourced despite offering healthy outdoor exercise for modern youths despite being the third most popular recreational activity for teenagers.
+Skateboarders are generally under-resourced, despite offering healthy outdoor exercise for modern youth and being the third most popular recreational activity among teenagers.

-Skateboarding, like BMX riding, has been common in urban areas for many years and is now a fixed and enduring part of popular youth culture.
+Skateboarding, like BMX riding, has been an everyday activity in urban areas for many years and is now a fixed and enduring part of popular youth culture.

 Skateboarding is a relatively inexpensive activity that requires little equipment, provided there is a place to enjoy it.